asharara88/AHMEDBW/README.md

 #### Troubleshooting OpenAI Integration

-If you encounter the error "Incorrect API key provided" or "Missing OpenAI API key":
+If you encounter the error "Failed to fetch", "Network request failed", or "Incorrect API key provided":

 1. **Verify your OpenAI API key is valid**:
    - Go to [OpenAI's API keys page](https://platform.openai.com/api-keys)